TEA Texas Dyslexia Academies

 TDA 3: Considerations for Emergent Bilingual Students

-• Texas Dyslexia Academy 3: Considerations for Emergent Bilingual Students provides a general overview of the unique needs of emergent bilingual students as it relates to dyslexia risk factors, identification, and services.
+Considerations for Emergent Bilingual (EB) Students provides a general overview of the unique needs of EB students as it relates to dyslexia risk factors, identification, and services.
 The objectives for this course are:

-• Understand how The Dyslexia Handbook, 2021 Update addresses emergent bilingual students
+• Understand how The Dyslexia Handbook, 2024 Update addresses EB students

 • Understand the process of second language acquisition